-Dilworth Paxson’s real estate practice includes the preparation, negotiation, and review of documentation relating to all aspects of commercial, industrial and residential acquisition and development, leasing, commercial lending, including real estate workouts, and zoning and land use.
-Our real estate lawyers develop strategies for clients' multi-site acquisitions and/or sales by coordinating brokerage, due diligence, title insurance and environmental issues.
+Dilworth’s real estate practice includes the preparation, negotiation, and review of documentation relating to all aspects of commercial, industrial, and residential acquisition and development, leasing, and commercial lending—including real estate workouts, zoning, and land use.
+Our real estate lawyers develop strategies for clients’ multi-site acquisitions and/or sales by coordinating brokerage, due diligence, title insurance, and environmental issues.

-The firm represents developers, investors, lending institutions, healthcare facilities, landlords, tenants, contractors and construction managers, title insurance companies and agencies, real estate brokers and agents, and businesses of various sizes and natures.
-Dilworth Paxson’s Real Estate Group also represents public authorities, real estate investment trusts, non-profit corporations, and national and regional landlords in the acquisition, development, or sale of significant real estate holdings.
+The Firm represents developers, investors, lending institutions, healthcare facilities, landlords, tenants, contractors and construction managers, title insurance companies and agencies, real estate brokers and agents, and businesses of various sizes and natures.
+Dilworth’s real estate group also represents national and regional landlords, public authorities, real estate investment trusts, and non-profit corporations in the acquisition, development, leasing, or sale of significant real estate holdings.

 In our development practice, we focus on acquisition strategies, zoning and land use, and economic development incentives.
-We approach structuring development projects like garage and multi-use projects creatively in order to obtain the maximum flexibility and protection for the client.
 We address contract issues concerning liability, such as representations, warranties, and indemnities, particularly with respect to environmental matters, transaction conditions, and requirements.
-We counsel our clients that a well-drafted agreement will gain and maintain an advantage throughout the course of the negotiation and transaction that can often prove to be significant.

-In our financing practice, Dilworth Paxson’s real estate lawyers represent financial institutions of all sizes.
+In our financing practice, Dilworth’s real estate lawyers represent financial institutions of all sizes.
 We advise clients in all aspects of securing real estate as collateral and enforcing remedies upon default.
-Our real estate lawyers have solid backgrounds in structuring development transactions which gives us the opportunity to offer lenders the guidance necessary to protect their interest while maintaining the integrity of the transaction.
+Our real estate lawyers have solid backgrounds in structuring development transactions, which gives us the opportunity to offer lenders the guidance necessary to protect their interest while maintaining the integrity of the transaction.

 Our representation of title insurance underwriters and their insureds in real estate litigation matters reinforces our ability to avoid issues that often times become embroiled in protracted litigation.

-Dilworth Paxson Real Estate Group’s practice also involves the formation and business structure of the entity which will purchase or operate the real estate project.
-The group lawyers have represented or formed non-profit corporations which serve as condominium associations, homeowners’ associations, and promoters of economic development and tourism.
+The Real Estate Group’s practice also involves the formation and business structure of the entity which will purchase or operate the real estate project.
+Our lawyers have represented or formed non-profit corporations which serve as condominium associations, homeowners’ associations, and promoters of economic development and tourism.
 We develop strategies for formation, development of operating agreements, and procurement of IRS tax exemptions.
-We routinely prepare or review ‘Requests for Proposals’ and responses to them in the course of representing real estate clients.
+We also routinely prepare or review ‘Requests for Proposals’ and responses to them in the course of representing real estate clients.

-- Represented National Constitution Center in construction agreements and claims related to constructing the museum located in Independence National Historic Park, Philadelphia, PA.
+- Represented National Constitution Center in construction agreements and claims related to constructing the museum located in Independence National Historical Park, Philadelphia, PA

-- Represented the Philadelphia Authority for Industrial Development in connection with sale and leasing of redevelopment parcels at The Navy Yard; including the sale and lease of property to a major local retailer for its corporate campus and expansion.
-The original transaction was named as "Urban Office Sale Winner" by The Philadelphia Business Journal in its 2005 Best Real Estate Deals.
+- Represented the Philadelphia Authority for Industrial Development in connection with sale and leasing of redevelopment parcels at The Navy Yard (including the sale and lease of property to a major local retailer for its corporate campus and expansion)

-- Represented the developer of a mixed-use condominium project involving a major local hospital, including acquisition of land through a redevelopment agreement, preparation of condominium documents, analysis of transfer tax issues, construction and permanent financing, and zoning.
-This transaction was named "Best New Office Development" by The Philadelphia Business Journal in its 2001 Best Real Estate Deals.
+- Represented the developer of a mixed-use condominium project involving a major local hospital, including acquisition of land through a redevelopment agreement, preparation of condominium documents, analysis of transfer tax issues, construction and permanent financing, and zoning

-- Represented the developer of Pearl Condominiums, a mixed-use condominium project located in Chinatown, in preparing condominium documents and development-related agreements and mezzanine and permanent financing for mixed-use condominium project.
-The project was named a runner-up for Best Mixed Use Development Project by The Philadelphia Business Journal in its 2008 Best Real Estate Deals.
+- Represented the developer of Pearl Condominiums, a mixed-use condominium project located in Chinatown, in preparing condominium documents and development-related agreements and mezzanine and permanent financing for mixed-use condominium project

-- Represent Schuylkill Valley Sports, a local sporting goods retailer, in connection with commercial retail leases for 15 locations.
+- Represent Schuylkill Valley Sports, a local sporting goods retailer, in connection with commercial retail leases for 18 locations